Home » Energy » Wind power » CIP’s $3.1 bn 495 MW Fengmiao I offshore wind project in Taiwan sees progress with financial closure

 Also read: 640 MW Yunlin Offshore Wind Farm officially inaugurated, Taiwan

 The Fengmiao I offshore wind project is the first of Taiwan’s third round of projects auction to reach financial closure and start construction.
-After 2 years of planning, the 495 MW wind project has attracted prominent construction firms in its development.
+After 2 years of planning, the 495 MW wind project has attracted prominent construction firms for its progress in development.

 Copenhagen Infrastructure Partners (CIP) has reached financial close on Taiwan’s $3.1 billion Fengmiao I offshore wind project